Holistic Therapy Consultant - Gold Coast - Canungra

 Refined sugar supplies us with Sucrose and nothing else.
 Sucrose however is not an essential nutrient; we can lead perfectly healthy lives without it.
 In the process of digesting and metabolising sugar, a number of nutrients are required.
 Among these are Vitamin B1, B2, B3, B5, Potassium, Magnesium, Manganese, Chromium, Zinc and possibly more.
 That actually means, that sugar will deplete your body of vital Vitamins and Minerals, without giving anything in return.

-Hypoglycaemia is the result of a constant overdose and use of sugar; it leads to becoming insulin resistance and it may even lead to diabetes.
+Hypoglycaemia is the result of a constant overdose and use of sugar; it leads to "Insulin Resistance", and it may lead to diabetes.

 Most sugar you consume is hidden in refined and processed food.

 Australians consume an average of 53kg each year, this statistic includes people who have stopped sugar consumption a long time ago.

 In soft drinks we find at least 7-10% of sugar, Snack bars about 30-40%, some as high as 70%.
 Cough lollies and medical syrups may also contain large amounts.
 All carbohydrates are basically sugar.
 Sugar content in processed food has gone up, not down.
 Food manufacturers know about sugar addiction.